 Plan tour

-Especially at the beginning of the season, people tend to overestimate themselves.
-So don't set yourself too high a goal for your first hike, but choose the right tour for your physical condition.
-Tip: As with everything in life, the same applies here: Start slowly and increase over time!
-If you are travelling with a group, you should always adapt the hike to the weakest member.
-Especially if there are older people or children, you should take it slower.
-Also remember to plan enough breaks.
-Ideally, these should be long enough so that you don't have to keep going as soon as stragglers from the group arrive.
+People tend to overestimate themselves, especially at the start of the season.
+So don't set your sights too high for your first hike and choose a route that suits your physical condition.
+Tip: The same applies here as everywhere else in life: Start slowly and build up over time!
+If you are hiking in a group, always tailor the tour to the weakest member.
+Especially if there are older people or children in the group, you should take it slower.
+Also remember to plan enough breaks that are long enough so that you don't have to continue as soon as the stragglers arrive.

-If you want to know more about hiking with children, I recommend my article here.
+If you would like to find out more about hiking with children, I recommend my article on the subject.

-Once these questions have been answered, take a close look at the hiking route.
-Hiking maps will help you plan your tour - they provide helpful information on altitude, distance and difficulty level.
-Tour descriptions from relevant portals and apps also provide a good overview.
+Once these questions have been answered, take a closer look at the hiking route.
+Hiking maps are extremely helpful when planning a tour, as they provide you with information on altitude metres, distance and difficulty level.
+Tour descriptions on relevant portals and in apps also provide a good overview.

-Caution: Do not place unrestricted trust in the content of designated tours on the internet.
-They can often be wrong.
-The contents are also subject to the subjective assessment of the creator.
+Caution: Do not blindly trust the content of online tour descriptions.
+They can often be incorrect and are based on the subjective judgement of the author.

 For an exact calculation of the walking time, I can recommend my article here.